 4. Changes are made to their levels of responsibility

-Organizations constantly break-up and reform.
+Organisations constantly break-up and reform.
 It’s the way of how modern businesses function particularly in the Anglo-American business model.
 This often means that not only do work relationships change but people can often change responsibilities.
 Steps you can take include: being clear about their new responsibilities; emphasising the responsibilities they have for the change implementation; identifying common, overarching goals and lastly looking for rewards that will tell people they are important e.g. special lunches, small gifts or public praise from senior executives.
 5. The learning curve for the new role is too steep One of the great writers on change and culture is Ed Schein.
 Schein talks very compellingly about the anxiety learning creates during change and the way that if people become too anxious they will attempt to revert to the status quo.
 Key steps include: involving key people in identifying the approach and providers of training; ensuring key people pilot and evaluate the training; confirming that support will be provided for skills development after the training and considering a temporary adjustment to appraisal systems to reflect the required learning time to achieve competence and results.

 In conclusion

 “Bossnapping” really makes you think about how far resistance could go.
 However, resistance is an inevitable companion of major change and so we have to learn to mitigate its causes and then help people adapt.
-Hopefully this article helped you think through some of the proactive actions you could take as a change agent to achieve this.
+Hopefully, this article helped you think through some of the proactive actions you could take as a change agent to achieve this.

 Build Change Leadership capability with Roadmap Pro

-If building Agile Change Leadership is a key priority for your organization then you might want to take a closer look at Roadmap Pro.
-Roadmap Pro is our revolutionary, SaaS based change implementation platform - specifically designed to enable organizations to deliver on their change agenda is a cost-effective and highly scalable way. |
+Roadmap Pro is our revolutionary, SaaS-based change implementation platform - specifically designed to enable organisations to deliver on their change agenda in a cost-effective and highly scalable way.

 Leave a comment